 If you live in the Los Angeles/Long Beach/Santa Ana area, consider how an online degree can help boost your career.
-Drastic budget cuts have made California's public universities more expensive and harder to get into.
+Drastic budget cuts and tuition increases have made California's public universities more expensive and harder to get into.
 According to the Center on Budget and Policy Priorities, published tuition in California is up more than 60 percent during the 2008-16 time period.
 Although there is a current tuition freeze in place at public universities in California, that freeze is likely to be lifted starting in the 2017-18 school year, reports The Sacramento Bee.
-Online schools are an alternative, offering flexible, affordable, high-quality degree programs.
+Online schools are an alternative, offering flexible, affordable and high-quality degree programs.

 In-Depth Information about Los Angeles Online Degrees

-An education from accredited online schools in Los Angeles means you can arm yourself with an education and can graduate with a degree that showcases your achievements.
-All of the following majors, identified by the U.S. Department of Education as the most popular among undergraduates, are offered by Los Angeles online schools:
+An education from an accredited online school in Los Angeles means you can arm yourself with an education and graduate with a degree that showcases your achievements.
+All of the following majors, identified by the National Center for Education Statistics as the most popular among undergraduates, are offered by Los Angeles online schools:

 - Social sciences

 - Health sciences

-There are also many excellent brick-and-mortar colleges in the Los Angeles area, and many of these offer classes that have mixed online and on-campus components.
+There are also many excellent brick-and-mortar colleges in the Los Angeles area that have mixed online and on-campus components.
 These classes are an option if you are studying a subject, such as film production, that requires you to work with specialized equipment that a school provides on-site.

 Online Degree Programs in Los Angeles: Which Degree Levels Do They Offer?

 Los Angeles, Long Beach, and Santa Ana online schools offer degrees at every level.
-Your earning potential increases with each degree you attain.
-These national median weekly wages for each degree level paint a clear picture.
+Your earning potential is likely to increase with each degree you attain.
+These 2015 national median weekly wages for each degree level paint a clear picture.